hyansuper/spotmicro/README.md

 ... x: 0.01 ...
 ```
 to launch it in RViz animation(the default), gazebo simulation or bring up the real robot.<br/>
-To bring up the real robot, you may need to customize `spotmicro/pi_ros_remote.sh` and `spotmicro/spotmicro/launch/machine.launch` files
+To bring up the real robot, you may need to customize `spotmicro/pi_ros_remote.sh` file on Raspberry pi and `spotmicro/spotmicro/launch/machine.launch` file on your PC.

 I implemented two gaits.
 The walk gait is more natrual, but discontinuous gait is more stable.